Office of the Registrar and Admissions

-The mission of Office of Student Conduct is to develop, disseminate, interpret, and enfore campus regulations and protext relevant rights of students.
+The mission of Office of Student Conduct is to develop, disseminate, interpret, and enforce campus regulations and protect relevant rights of students.

 Professional Examination Services makes available to students, as well as the general public, test proctoring services (paper & pencil, computerized testing and online), certification testing, testing for college credit, graduate and medical entrance testing and special accommodations services.

 Project H.O.P.E. is a campus resource for Fresno State students who need access to specific services on-campus, and helps student gain access to resources off-campus in collaboration with United Way Fresno and Madera by using their 2-1-1 database.

 Renaissance Scholars Program

 The Renaissance Scholars Program is an academic retention program supporting first-year, transfer, and continuing undergraduate students who experiences foster care, unaccompanied homeless youth and other independent youth certified by the Financial Aid Office.

 The Services for Students with Disabilities program at Fresno State endeavors to ensure a fair learning environment where students are able to succeed based on their own efforts and initiative, unhampered in their academic pursuits by disadvantages associated with their particular disability.

 The Student Health and Counseling Center helps to promote the academic and personal success of Fresno State students by encouraging the maintenance of healthy lifestyles and providing affordable and accessible health and psychological care.